 On the walk from downtown to Wellington West, surrounded by warehouses and a large parking lot sits a true hidden gem, the Art Is In Bakery.
-Despite its location, local flock there for their art-is-in-al (ha!) bread, on which they serve their masterpiece, the Fried Crispy Pickles Melt sandwich.
+Despite its location, locals flock there for their art-is-in-al (ha!) bread, on which they serve their masterpiece, the Fried Crispy Pickles Melt sandwich.

 From there, it was on to Wellington West, which people refer to as Ottawa’s “up-and-coming” neighbourhood, but from what we saw, it had already arrived.

 We wandered the local shops, like JV Studios, which sells Canadian-designed jewelry.
 I snagged some flat silver square studs which have become my go-to earrings.
-And after a long day of biking, walking and shopping, a gelato at the beautiful Stella Luna was no-brainer.
+And after a long day of biking, walking and shopping, a gelato at the beautiful Stella Luna was a no-brainer.

 Wellington West is also dotted with small galleries, like Cube, trendy barber shops and award-winning restaurants.
 Our relaxed dinner at Absinthe was a treat – from the cocktails made with their namesake spirit to the strawberry profiterole.
 Brave types try their Benevolent Burger (it’s two patties, it’s huge, and a portion of the profits go to a shelter for women).
-For those wanting lighter fare, the Tuna Leche de Tigre Ceviche entrée and Ravioli main, topped with a poached egg, were delish.
+For those wanting lighter fare, the Tuna Leche de Tigre Ceviche entrée and Ravioli main, topped with a poached egg were delish.

 Sunday morning: ByWard Market